ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

 And man, wouldn't it be crazy if this company is massively successful?
+It would be a living proof that "Elongineering" can be applied by companies anywhere around the world.
 Then, the company can document and eventually publish the process of solving challenges it encountered as it build its own technology and organization.
 Future entreprenuers around the world will study the methodology and apply it to their own audacious problems.
-Hundreds of super effective companies/organizations solving urgent local and global problems.
+Thousands of super effective companies/organizations solving urgent local and global problems.
 Some of them will be pushing the frontiers of humanity.

 &nbsp;&nbsp;